ovh/docs/pages/public_cloud/compute/securing_and_structuring_projects/guide.en-gb.md

 **Implementation**: Use IAM features to manage identities, groups, and policies in OVHcloud IAM.

 **Key Components**:
-1. **Identities**: Individual accounts for people (user) or service account who need access to OVHcloud resources.
+1. **Identities**: Individual accounts for people (users) or service accounts that need access to OVHcloud resources.
-2. **Groups**: Collections of user or resources with common access needs.
+2. **Groups**: Collections of users or resources with common access needs.
 3. **Policies**: Rules that define what actions users and groups can perform on which resources.

 **Examples**:

 - **Managing identities**: 3 types of identities are supported and presented in that [documentation page](/pages/manage_and_operate/iam/identities-management)
-    * 'local users' which are identities representing a person in your organisation and associated to your OVHcloud account.
+    * 'local users': identities representing a person in your organisation and associated to your OVHcloud account.
 See [Creating and managing local users on an OVHcloud account](/pages/account_and_service_management/account_information/ovhcloud-users-management)
     * 'service accounts' which are used for 'machine to machine' interaction.
 Service account are also associated to your OVHcloud account.
 See  [Managing OVHcloud service accounts via the API](/pages/manage_and_operate/api/manage-service-account/) and [How to use service accounts to connect to OVHcloud APIs](/pages/account_and_service_management/account_information/authenticate-api-with-service-account/)
     * 'Federated identities': multiple federation protocols / providers are supported and documented : [AD FS](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-adfs), [Google Workspace](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-google-workspace), [Entra ID](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-azure-ad) or [OKTA](/pages/account_and_service_management/account_information/ovhcloud-account-connect-saml-okta)